 We have compiled for you a selection of the most important provisions for the placing on the market and use of construction products in the European Union and in Germany.

 A list of all national model provisions and decrees adopted by the Conference of Construction Ministers can be found on the website of the Conference of Construction Ministers under the heading “Bauaufsicht / Bautechnik” (available in a German language version only).

 - FAQs on the German regulatory system for construction products and construction techniques

-- Information portal for construction products and construction techniques (currently only available in German)
+- Information portal for construction products and construction techniques

 - Information page Technical Building Rules on the DIBt website

 - Information page Approvals, ETAs and more on the DIBt website